Is It Better to Vape Cannabis Isolates or Full-Spectrum Cannabis?

 A full-spectrum cannabis is basically the whole plant extract.
 Plant extracts come with different concentrations of THC, CBD, and other cannabinoids.
 In addition, they also have terpenes, which are aromatic compounds that give cannabis its characteristic scent.
 Furthermore, many people claim the terpenes have medicinal properties.

-Consequently, many cannabis users claim that cannabinoids act synergistically, together with the terpenes.
-According to this theory, it is better to consume whole plant extracts to get what the cannabis community calls “entourage effect”.
-In other words, a synergy.
+Consequently, many cannabis users claim that cannabinoids act synergistically together with terpenes.
+According to this theory, it is better to consume whole plant extracts to get what the cannabis community calls an “entourage effect.”
+In other words, synergy.

 What is the Entourage Effect?

-This is a term you will see many times in articles and cannabis blogs.
+This is a term you will see many times in articles and on cannabis blogs.
 As mentioned above, the entourage effect means that cannabinoids act synergistically.
-Some studies claim that full-spectrum cannabis is better to relieve pain than THC isolates.
+Some studies claim that full-spectrum cannabis is better at relieving pain than THC isolates.
 Nonetheless, there are not that many studies to prove the entourage effect theory.
 In other words, it is a hypothesis with little scientific value.

 Which One is Better?

-If you are just interested in CBD only and you do not want to ingest any THC, then a CBD isolate is a good option for you.
-CBD isolates does not contain any THC and hence you do not need to worry about failing a drug test.
-On the other hand, many CBD oils contain small percentages of THC, which means it can be detected in a drug test.
+If you are just interested in CBD and do not want to ingest any THC, then a CBD isolate is a good option for you.
+Hence, CBD isolates do not contain any THC, so you do not need to worry about failing a drug test.
+On the other hand, many CBD oils contain small percentages of THC, which means they can be detected in a drug test.

-There are different opinions about the medical effects of isolates and whole plant.
-Supporters of the entourage effect claim cannabinoids work synergistically and hence, whole plant has more medical properties than cannabis isolates.
+There are different opinions about the medical effects of isolates and whole plants.
+Supporters of the entourage effect claim cannabinoids work synergistically and, hence, the whole plant has more medical properties than cannabis isolates.

 Both full-spectrum (whole plant extracts) and cannabis isolates are useful.
-However, they have different usages.
+However, they have different meanings.
 Cannabis isolates are the purest forms.
 For example, THC isolates contain up to 99% of THC.